-SA Objective Assessm ent of effe ects of opti ons Comments
+SA Objective Assessm ent of effe cts of option ons Comments

-5 miles Include 10 Distance
+, 5 miles Include 10 Distance

 from an 5 miles miles varies by

-urban from a KSC from an urban site size
+urban from a from an site size

-area or main NOC area or in tpa
+area or KSC urban in tpa

+3 miles area or '

+from a main

-town main
+main town

 town

-smaller population, instead of

-larger centres of population,

-which would be less sustainable

-SA12: To 0 0 0 0 in transport terms.
-There are areas at high risk and

-reduce the risk Ū U Ū Ū areas at low risk of flooding within

-of current and five miles of Norfolk's urban

-future flooding areas, main towns and KSCs.

-at new and There are also areas at high risk

-existing of flooding at greater distances of Norfolk's urban areas and main

-development towns.
-The spatial strategies in

-these policy options are therefore

-expected to have a neutral effect

-on flood risk.
-Local effects will

-depend upon the specific location

-SA13: To of new facilities.

-encourage + - - - To support economic growth in other sectors waste management
+SA13: To + - - - these policy options are therefore expected to have a neutral effect on flood risk.
+Local effects will depend upon the specific location of new facilities.
+To support economic growth in

-employment facilities should be located close

-opportunities to the source of the waste or the
+encourage employment other sectors waste management facilities should be located close to the source of the waste or the

-and promote destination of the recovered
+opportunities and promote destination of the recovered

 economic material.
 New waste facilities

 growth may also increase employment

 levels slightly.
+Locating facilities

-Locating facilities within 5 miles of an urban area or
+within 5 miles of an urban area or

-main town should ensure that
+3 miles of a main town should

+ensure that facilities are

-facilities are developed in suitable
+developed in suitable locations to

-locations to support economic
+support economic growth.
+Locating facilities within 10 miles

-growth.

-Locating facilities within 10 miles of an urban area or main town
+of an urban area or main town

-may mean that they are located in

-less suitable locations to support
+may mean that they are located in less suitable locations to support

-economic growth.
+economic growth because

+virtually the entirety of Norfolk is

+within 10 miles of these locations.

+Therefore, it provides no spatial

+preference for the location of

+these facilities.

 Locating large facilities 10 miles

 from an urban area and all other

 facilities within 10 miles of an

-urban area or main town may also mean they are located in less
+urban area or main town may also

+mean they are located in less

 suitable locations to support

-economic growth.
+economic growth because

+virtually the entirety of Norfolk is within 10 miles of these locations.

+Therefore, it provides no spatial

+preference for the location of

+these facilities.

 Locating facilities within 5 miles of

 an urban area, main town or KSC

-may mean that facilities are located near settlements with a
+may mean that facilities are

+located near settlements with a

-IUCALEU HEAI SELLIEMENTS WILL A
+smaller population, instead of